cocode/TrekBASIC/documentation/task_list.md

 - Files affected: `basic_parsing.py` lines ~230 and ~280

 ### Support more built-in functions
-fir example: LOG10.
+For example: LOG10.
 We can now add more functions easily in basic_functions.py Do this on an as-needed basis, don't just throw everything in.

 ### Warn on Exit if Edited